likwotsing/d3-learn/README.md

 | font-family     | For text elements, we can specify the font-family.
 This works like CSS. |
 | font-size       | We can also specify the font-size for text elements.         |

+## 12-scales

+Domain: Domain denotes minimum and maximum values of your **input** data.

+Range: Range is the **output** range that you would like your input values to map to.